-Music Theory is planned for students seriously interested in harmony and composition in music education.
-This course is not only designed for students who intend to make music their career but also for those who are interested in music as an avocation.
+Grade Level: 11-12 Music Theory is planned for students seriously interested in harmony and composition in music

+Course #: 4208 education.
+This course is not only designed for students who intend to make music their career

+Length: 1 Semester but also for those who are interested in music as an avocation.

+Credit(s): One

+Diploma: Counts as a Directed

+Elective or Elective for all

+diplomas

+Prerequisite: None

 Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma